Dkkoder/automations/README.md

-# image-uploader
+# Automations
-Python code to upload images to Discord channels using Discord webhook.
+Automations for Discord using Python.